MoayadSi/CPIT-499/README.md

-# CPIT-499: Smart Classidier for Robots
+# CPIT-499: Smart Classifier for Robots